Hugh Gibb: Later years and death

-After Andy Gibb's death in 1988, his father lost interest in life.
-On 6 March 1992, one day after what would have been Andy's 34th birthday, Hugh Gibb died of internal bleeding, at the age of 76, after years of "heavy drinking".
-Hugh lies buried in the same cemetery as Andy in the Court of Remembrance section, at Forest Lawn Memorial Park, Los Angeles.
-Barry Gibb's reaction was "I believe all this was meant to happen.
+On 6 March 1992 Gibb died of internal bleeding, at the age of 76, after years of "heavy drinking".
+He is buried in the Court of Remembrance section of Forest Lawn Memorial Park, Los Angeles where his son Andy is also buried.
+Barry Gibb's reaction to his father's death was "I believe all this was meant to happen.
 I miss my father of course, but he stopped living when Andy died and I'm sure he's happier now."